Toktom/PyAbsorp/README.md

 # Absorption Models
 A file containing the absorption coefficients models.
-- Delany Bazley (and with Miki variation and Allard-Champoux variation)
+- Delany Bazley (with Miki and Allard-Champoux variation)
 - Biot Allard
-- Johnson-Champoux (and Allard variation)
+- Johnson-Champoux (with Allard and Allard-Lafarge variation)
 - Rayleigh